Frequently Asked Questions

 What strings are used on HANIKA guitars?

-After many, many hours of testing and listening, we at HANIKA arrived at the conclusion that ‘Savarez Alliance Cantiga 510ARJ’ strings are best for realising the potential that our classical guitars offer.
-We think that the ‘Savarez T50R Tomatito’ strings are best for our flamenco guitars.
-That's why we use these two sets of strings on all our guitars, even the models in the Studio Line.
+After many, many hours of testing and listening, we at HANIKA arrived at the conclusion that the following strings best for realising the potential that our classical guitars offer:

 What information does the certificate contain?